The lost ’60s magazine that gave artists Sol Lewitt and Adrian Piper true conceptual freedom

 Ironically, Acconci and Mayer selected the magazine’s title in an effort to maximize approachability—in the formalist, not commercial, sense, however.
 Named after Jasper Johns’ 0 Through 9, the pair was inspired by his treatment of numbers and letters as material entities.
 Acconci and Mayer sought to expand upon his approach, rendering words material.
 They changed the ‘through’ to ‘to’ because they privileged ‘image over sense,’ or as Acconci remarked, “ ‘0 to 9’ isn’t language, so there couldn’t be a language mistake, ‘0 to 9’ is an icon, ‘0 to 9’ is advertising.”
 In other words, they understood the title as an object rather than a message.
 The magazine follows this logic throughout; meaning is hidden in plain sight, articulated through form and visual effect.
 More acutely, meaning is found in the process of meaning-making itself.
 When examined with this idea in mind, 0 to 9 becomes less like a labyrinth than a puzzle, engaging and cerebral—not impenetrable.

 In our current time, a project like 0 to 9 perhaps seems untenable.
 There are fewer concentrated countercultural movements to tap into, given our highly individualized, alienated social structure.
 As print publications struggle to stay afloat, experimental endeavours increasingly occur within the digital sphere.
 Yet, examining mechanisms that facilitate the transmission of meaning is as relevant a pursuit as ever.
 The contributors to 0 to 9 knew this, accounting for the evolution of language and anticipating our increasing reliance upon data to articulate the world around us.
-Therein lies the singularity of 0 to 9: it is both totally of its time and beyond it, turning language in on itself and transcending the confines of temporality.
+Therein lies the singularity of 0 to 9: it is both totally of its time and beyond it, turning language in on itself for future generations to unravel.